-5. If a program doesn't receive a signal, does that mean an applicant won't get an interview?
+3. If a program doesn't receive a signal, does that mean an applicant won't get an interview?

-Each program can choose which applicants to interview and some may not rely much on preference signaling to determine interview offers.
-It is clear from the Otolaryngology signaling pilot and data from the 2023 application cycle that applicants who signaled a program were more likely to receive an interview offer.
+Each program can choose which applicants to interview, and the reliance on preference signaling to determine interview offers will vary between programs.
+It is clear from the Otolaryngology signaling pilot and data from the 2023 application cycle that applicants who signaled a program were MUCH more likely to receive an interview offer.
 The application itself indicates interest in a residency program, and programs may offer interviews to applicants who have not signaled them.
 Signaling offers a transparent and reliable method of communicating very high program interest, but programs will use other factors in addition to signals to inform decisions around interview offers.
+ERAS data from the Anesthesiology 2024 and 2025 application cycles indicated that the likelihood of interview without a program signal was approximately 2-3% or less.